Just for:

 What should I expect throughout this process?

 Once you report the injury, a specialized adjuster will work on gathering information and additional details needed to determine the eligibility of the claim and benefits.
 They will reach out to you and your employer to get this information.
 If your claim is accepted, the adjuster, who is your claim partner, will be assigned to help you through the process.
 Your adjuster will also contact you and let you know what to expect in the coming days and gather any additional information to make sure you get the medical care and benefits you need.
-Once you have received medical care, your adjuster works with your doctor to find out what activities you can do while you're recovering.
-Your adjuster will continue to stay in touch with you during your recovery.

 What are my rights and responsibilities as an employee?